DamascenoV/monkey_interpreter/README.md

 ### Writing An Interpreter In Go

-- Stopped at 2.9 - Read-Parse-Print-Loop
+- Stopped at 3.0 - Evaluation